-The manufacturing sector is believed to offer a lot to solving the problems of unemployment in return on investment (ROI) needs special attention and treatment to maintain favourable business environments and promote economic growth of the country.
+The manufacturing sector, being a capital intensive sector, with longer gestation period and return on investment (ROI) needs special attention and treatment to maintain favourable business environments and promote economic growth of the country.
 The low share of the manufacturing sector in GDP reflects long- standing problems of competiveness.
-The loss of competitiveness of appreciation of the exchange rate which led to surge in imports.
+The loss of competitiveness of Nigerian industry appeared during the oil boom period of the early 1970's with resulting real appreciation of the exchange rate which led to surge in imports.
 The inability to compete with imports can also be traced to high cost of production caused by poor infrastructure and a deficient business environment.
 The problems include power shortages, poor transport infrastructure, widespread insecurity and crime, lack of access to finance, corruption and inefficient trade facilitation institutions.